 Laurence BonJour argues that reflecting on the value of knowledge leads us to reject a prevailing trend in epistemology over the past several decades, namely, fallibilism, or what BonJour calls the “weak conception” of knowledge.

 On this traditional approach, we are invited to think of justification as measured by how probable the belief is given the reasons or evidence you have.
-We can measure probability any way we like, but one convenient way to measure it is to use the decimals in the interval [0, 1] on the number line.
+One convenient way to measure probability is to use the decimals in the interval [0, 1].
 A probability of 0 means that the claim is guaranteed to be false.
 A probability of 1 means that the claim is guaranteed to be true.
 A probability of .5 means that the claim is just as likely to be true as it is to be false.
 The question then becomes, how probable must your belief be for it to be knowledge?